mamphis/pool-monitor/README.md

 - [x] Toggle Light of LCD Display when a button is pressed

 ## Changelog

+**v0.0.4-rc4** - __20.05.2021__
+- Propagate error messages to the ui
+    - Send the error message to the ui when the update fails
+    - Do not reload page if the update process fails

 **v0.0.4-rc3** - __20.05.2021__
 - Formatted the system view
     - Make the view uniform to other views